Key Takeaways:

 10. Ruby on Rails

-Ruby on Rails is a backend web framework known for its simplicity and convention-based approach.
+Ruby on Rails is a commonly preferred backend framework among the top 10 programming frameworks for app development due to its simplicity and convention-based approach.
 In application development, it is commonly used to build APIs and backend systems that support Android and iOS applications.

 ► Ruby on Rails Features: